 Its high resistance to chemicals also makes it ideal for industrial spaces as well.
 You can see epoxy floors used in mechanical spaces, manufacturing buildings and warehouses.

-The table below shows what types of settings where you can use polished concrete and epoxy flooring:
+The table below shows which types of settings polished concrete and epoxy flooring perform best in:

 The verdict